 What Do Rats Eat?

-Believe it or not, rats are generally vegetarian, preferring a diet of fruit, nuts, plants, and seeds.
+Believe it or not, rats are generally picky eaters.
+They prefer a vegetarian diet of fruit, nuts, plants, and seeds.
 This diet expands to include refuse or carrion in cities, where food is more scarce.

 As with many rodents, a rat’s front teeth continue to grow as much as five inches per year.
-As a result, they will often gnaw on hard surfaces, even if those surfaces aren’t edible.
+To combat this, they will often gnaw on hard surfaces, even if those surfaces aren’t edible.

 Rats vs Humans

 Rats are one of the most common “scary” rodents, especially for those with musophobia.
 They’re highly intelligent and only invade homes when they need food or shelter.
 Unfortunately, their intelligence means they can get into all sorts of trouble, eating into boxes and expertly navigating the smallest of spaces.

 Their teeth are strong enough to cut through cinder blocks or even lead, leading to potentially expensive property damage.
-Rats are known to potentially carry over 35 different diseases, directly or indirectly, thus having a feral rat in the house is never a good thing.
+Rats are also known to potentially carry over 35 different diseases, directly or indirectly, thus having a feral rat in the house is never a good thing.